omakoto/compromise/README.md

 # Get and install the binaries.
 go get -v -u github.com/omakoto/compromise/src/cmds/...

+# Also install fzf, if you haven't already.
+go get -v -u github.com/junegunn/fzf

 # Then to install completion, run them on your shell.
 # Add them to your shell's RC file (.bashrc or .zshrc) to make them persistent.
 . <(compromise-adb) # Install ADB / fastboot / atest / m* completion